 When the power is switched on (for the 'rest' of the chip), there is a power-on reset first and the reset is held until the BOOTLOAD block has finished operation.
-The BOOTLOAD block will load the P_RAM from the external EEPROM.
+The BOOTLOAD block will load information from the upmost page (program available, security) from the internal Flash memory.

-After BOOTLOAD the MCU will start to work.
-The loaded program will be executed.
+After BOOTLOAD the MCU will start executing the program in the Flash memory.
 It is assumed that at the beginning of the program various system parameters are set (sel_i, sel_v, sel_p, creep etc.)

-No EEPROM programmed, must be loaded from outside
+FLASH not programmed, must be loaded from outside

-If the EEPROM does not contain a program the MCU will run idle mode.
-It is necessary to write a program to the EEPROM next.
+If the Flash does not contain a program the MCU will run in idle mode.
+It is necessary to write a program to the Flash next.